aime-byiringiro/Single-Source-Shortest-Paths/README.md

 - Let G = (V,E) be a weighted, directed graph with weight function w: E --> R and source vertex s.
 Then, all edges (u,v) ∊ E, &(s,v) ≤ &(s,v) + w(u,v)
 -  [Video](https://www.youtube.com/watch?v=fqcSpN9sLTo)
 6. Know and understand the Bellman-Ford algorithm.
 Complexity?
    - Relax edges n-1 time from the root vertex.
+Look at the director of Bellman-Ford
+7. Be able to trace through an example of the Belman-Ford algorithm similar to the example in class and in the textbook. **TBD**
+8. Know and understand Dijkstra’s algorithm.
+Complexity?
+   - View the Dijjstra's directory.